xrdocs/8000/_tutorials/cisco-8000-port-assignment-part-2.md

 ![8712-MOD-M IFG.png]({{site.baseurl}}/images/8712-MOD-M IFG.png)

+### 8711-48Z-M
+The Cisco 8711-48Z-M is made of a single K100 NPU.
+This system has 6 ports of QSFP56-DD, 4 ports of QSFP56, and 48 ports SFP56 with breakout capabilities Interface combinations: (Up to 6 ports of 400G interfaces and 4 ports of 200G and 48 ports of 50G/25G/10G/1G , Up to 28 100G interfaces (with BO) and up to 48 50G/25G/10G/1G interfaces).

 ### Cisco 8011-4G24Y4H-I
 The Cisco 8011-4G24Y4H-I is made of a single A100 NPU.
 This system can support 4x QSFP28 40/100GE, 24x SFP28 1/10/25GE, and 4x 1GE RJ45 10/100/1000ME.
 It supports MACsec on all ports.
 All ports support PTP timing at Class C performance.